TUII, Suite 114

 B.S.
 University of Montevallo

-Prior to joining the Houston Law Center in 2017, Professor Hudson was an assistant professor of law at Stetson University College of Law (2009-2012) and held a joint appointment as an associate and full professor of law with the LSU Law Center and the LSU College of the Coast & Environment (2012-2017).
+Prior to joining the Houston Law Center in 2017, Professor Hudson was an assistant professor of law at Stetson University College of Law (2009-2012).
+He also held a joint appointment as a full professor of law with the LSU Law Center and the LSU College of the Coast & Environment (2012-2017).
 He practiced law from 2007-2009 at the law firm of Baker Botts in Houston, Texas.

 Professor Hudson's research considers how property, land use, and natural resources law and policy intersect with environmental and constitutional law, with specific focus on the issue of federalism as it relates to land use and the environment.
 One branch of his research centers on "commons" scholarship and the complicated role of private property rights and government institutions as solutions to commons dilemmas.
 Professor Hudson's research further assesses how the issues of federalism and constitutional structure have the potential to both complicate and resolve land use and natural resource management issues at the state, federal, and international levels, with particular emphasis on forests, natural capital impacted by direct land use planning, and the legal and political institutions established to govern those resources.
 His articles are forthcoming or have been published in the Washington and Lee Law Review, Indiana Law Journal, Georgia Law Review, Hastings Law Journal, University of Colorado Law Review, Alabama Law Review, Florida Law Review, Tulane Law Review, Florida State University Law Review, Connecticut Law Review, and BYU Law Review, among a variety of other legal and peer-reviewed journals.
 His book, Constitutions and the Commons: The Impact of Federal Governance on Local, National, and Global Resource Management, was published by Resources for the Future/Earthscan in 2014.
 Professor Hudson teaches natural resources law and policy, water law, and property law.